ices-eg/wg_WGEEL/Misc/data_call_2024/IE.md

 ### individual metrics
 * 2898 values deleted from fish table, cascade delete on metrics
+*  5055 and 9894 new values inserted in the fish and metric tables
 ## Annex 2

 ### series

 ### dataseries
+*  4 new values inserted in the database

 ### group metrics
+*  1 values deleted from group table, cascade delete on metrics
+*  4 and 8 new values inserted in the group and metric tables
+*  1 and 8 new values modified in the group and metric tables

 ### individual metrics